matham/ceed/doc/source/guide/experiment.rst

 Each settings also has an associated property in the yaml file and documented in the `configuration docs <https://matham.github.io/ceed/config.html>`_.

-* "Projector window is fullscreen": See ``fullscreen`` in the config docs.
+* "Projector window is fullscreen": See :py:attr:`~ceed.view.controller.ViewControllerBase.fullscreen` in the config docs.
   This should be True.
-* "Restrict projector play rate": See ``use_software_frame_rate`` in the config docs.
+* "Restrict projector play rate": See :py:attr:`~ceed.view.controller.ViewControllerBase.use_software_frame_rate` in the config docs.
 This should be False expect perhaps during testing.
-* "File compression": See ``compression`` in the config docs.
+* "File compression": See :py:attr:`~ceed.storage.controller.CeedDataWriterBase.compression`` in the config docs.
-* "Pad stage duration to handshake": See ``pad_to_stage_handshake`` in the config docs.
+* "Pad stage duration to handshake": See :py:attr:`~ceed.view.controller.ViewControllerBase.pad_to_stage_handshake` in the config docs.
 This should ideally be True, otherwise merging Ceed with MCS data may not work.
-* "Pre-compute finite stages/functions": See ``pre_compute_stages`` in the config docs.
+* "Pre-compute finite stages/functions": See
+  :py:attr:`~ceed.view.controller.ViewControllerBase.pre_compute_stages` in the config docs.
-  This should ideally be True, especially if stage functions are not light, because otherwise Ceed would do too much work during the experiment, potentially missing frames.
+  This should ideally be True, especially if stage functions do much computation, because otherwise Ceed would do too much work during the experiment, potentially missing frames.
 By pre-computing, all the computation is done before the experiment starts.